 Figure 70.
 Sperm whale echolocation clicks in five-minute bins (blue bars) at sites WC, GS, BP, and BS.
 Effort markings are described in Figure 49.
 Kogia spp.

-- Kogia spp. clicks were detected intermittently at seven of the eight sites (Figure 71, Figure 72) and were highest at the southernmost sites, BS, BP and GS (Figure 72).
-No detections occurred at site OC. - There was no diel pattern for Kogia spp. clicks ( - Figure 73, Figure 74).
+- Kogia spp. clicks were detected at five of the eight sites (Figure 71; Figure 72) and were highest at the southernmost sites, GS, BP, and BS (Figure 72).
+There were no detections at sites OC, BC, or WC. - There was no diel pattern for Kogia spp. clicks (Figure 73; Figure 74).

 Figure 71.
-Weekly presence (black bars) of Kogia spp. echolocation clicks between April 2016 and June 2017 at sites HZ, NC, and BC.
+Weekly presence (black bars) of Kogia spp. echolocation clicks between June 2017 and June 2018 at sites HZ and NC.
 Effort markings are described in Figure 47.

 Figure 72.
-Weekly presence (black bars) of Kogia spp. echolocation clicks between April 2016 and June 2017 at sites WC, GS, BP, and BS.
+Weekly presence (black bars) of Kogia spp. echolocation clicks between June 2017 and June 2018 at sites GS, BP, and BS.
 Effort markings are described in Figure 47.
+Note: Axis change for site GS due to a higher amount of Kogia spp. echolocation detections compared to the rest of the sites.

 Figure 73.
-Kogia spp. echolocation clicks in five-minute bins (blue bars) at sites HZ, NC and BC.
+Kogia spp. echolocation clicks in five-minute bins (blue bars) at sites HZ and NC.
 Effort markings are described in Figure 49.

 Figure 74.
-Kogia spp. echolocation clicks in five-minute bins (blue bars) at sites WC, GS, BP, and BS.
+Kogia spp. echolocation clicks in five-minute bins (blue bars) at sites GS, BP, and BS.
 Effort markings are described in Figure 49.